Dblay112/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Here are the answers to your JavaScript questions:

-Why JavaScript programming is amazing:

 JavaScript is an incredibly versatile and powerful programming language that is used for a wide variety of applications, including:

     Web development: JavaScript is the standard scripting language for web pages, making it an essential tool for front-end developers.
 It is used to create interactive elements, animations, and dynamic content on websites.